 To provide a uniform computing environment, workshop presenters will provide virtual machines for participants to use during the workshops.

-To upload your disk image to http://www.southampton.ac.uk/~ngcmbits/virtualmachines/, you need to scp it to email@example.com, and then store in the folder public_html/virtualmachines.
-Please ask the module leaders for the password when you need it.
+To upload your VM to http://www.southampton.ac.uk/~ngcmbits/virtualmachines/, you need to send it to the module coordinator well before the workshop:

 Workshop presenters need to create an entry at http://computationalmodelling.bitbucket.org/tools that provides learning material that can be used independently of the workshop by future students and others outside Southampton.